DigitalGlobe/gbdxm/doc/modelreference.md

 Other parameters:
  - _Output-Space_, which is either "normalized" or "pixel".
-If "normalized", the coordinates above are expected to be in normalized to 0-1.
-If "pixel", the coordinates above are in pixel space.
+If "normalized", the coordinates above are expected to be in normalized to 0-1 per subset.
+If "pixel", the coordinates above are expected in pixel space.
  - _Output-Type_, which is either "centroid" or "minmax".
 The box coordinate format that the model outputs.
 Can be either 'centroids' for the format `(cx, cy, w, h)` (box center coordinates, width, and height) or 'minmax'